nimeshddesai/indianicons/_posts/scientists/2020-11-28-PK-Sethi-post.md

 The Jaipur Foot gained international recognition and has been widely used for war amputees around the world.
 Dr. Sethi also established a Rehabilitation Unit to provide free artificial limbs to those in need.
 For his remarkable contributions, he received many awards, including the Padma Shri in 1981.

-__Trivia__ : *Trivia: Dr. Sethi was recognized by the Guinness Book of World Records for helping a record number of amputees regain mobility.*
+__Trivia__ : *Dr. Sethi was recognized by the Guinness Book of World Records for helping a record number of amputees regain mobility.*

 ---